Bloodshot (film)

 Bloodshot is a 2020 American superhero film based on the Valiant Comics character of the same name.
 It is intended to be the first installment in a series of films set within a Valiant Comics shared cinematic universe.
-Directed by David S. F. Wilson (in his feature directorial debut) from a screenplay by Jeff Wadlow and Eric Heisserer and a story by Wadlow, the film stars Vin Diesel in the main role, Eiza González, Sam Heughan, Toby Kebbell, and Guy Pearce.
+Directed by David S. F. Wilson from a screenplay by Jeff Wadlow and Eric Heisserer, the film stars Vin Diesel in the main role, with Eiza González, Sam Heughan, Toby Kebbell, Lamorne Morris, and Guy Pearce in supporting roles.
 It follows a soldier who was killed in action, only to be brought back to life with superpowers by an organization that wants to use him as a weapon.

-Bloodshot was theatrically released in the United States on March 13, 2020, by Sony Pictures Releasing.
-The film grossed $37 million worldwide and received negative reviews from critics with praise for the visual effects and action, but criticism for Diesel's performance, its generic execution and spoilers in the trailer.
-Due to the COVID-19 pandemic closing theaters across the globe, Sony made the film available digitally on-demand less than two weeks after it was released theatrically.
+Bloodshot premiered at the Regency Village Theatre in Westwood, Los Angeles on March 10, 2020, and was theatrically released in the United States on March 13, by Sony Pictures Releasing.
+The weekend of its release coincided with the onset of the COVID-19 pandemic when societal restrictions and regulations led to mass theater closures around the world.
+The film grossed $37.3 million worldwide, but due to the theater closures, Sony made the film available on video on demand less than two weeks after it was released theatrically.
+The film received generally negative reviews from critics, with criticism for Diesel's performance, but praise for the action sequences and the visual effects.